statsig-io/docs/docs/featuregates/introduction.md

 To get started, see the Statsig guide to [build your first feature gate](https://docs.statsig.com/guides/first-feature).

-To learn about all that you can do with feature gates, see the Statsig guide to [working with feature gates](https://docs.statsig.com/featuregates/working-with).
+To learn about all that you can do with feature gates, see the Statsig tutorial to [working with feature gates](https://docs.statsig.com/featuregates/working-with).